SergeyIvanov87/Code-Metric-Visualizer-Platform/README.md

 ### Cyclomatic Complexity (CC) Microservice

 This microservice provides functionality for calculating CC and representing CC using various ways either textual or graphical.
-The textual form uses XML format (not the best choise) for representation (through the API [statistic](cyclomatic_complexity/API/statistic.json)) encompasses all project modules/packages undergo this analysis.
+The textual form uses XML format (not the best choise) for representation (through the API [statistic](cyclomatic_complexity/API/statistic.json)) and encompasses all project modules/packages undergo this analysis.
 ![alt text](cyclomatic_complexity/assets/raw_statistic.png)

-The desired /packages as well as other criterias can be filtered by appropriate settings modification using CC API [watch_list](cyclomatic_complexity/API/watch_list.json).
+The desired project modules/packages as well as other criterias can be filtered by modification of appropriated settings using CC API [watch_list](cyclomatic_complexity/API/watch_list.json)
 ![alt text](cyclomatic_complexity/assets/watch_list.png)

 The graphical form uses SVG and flamegraph representations leveraging the API [flamegraph](cyclomatic_complexity/API/flamegraph.json).